MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/ConvertTo-SPOMigrationTargetedPackage.md

 ### -NoAzureADLookup

-Switch parameter that says if the command should or should not look up for Azure AD.
+Switch parameter that says if the command should or should not look up for Microsoft Entra ID.

 ```yaml
 Type: SwitchParameter